the-argus/banner/README.md

 # Banner

 A standard for making color palettes and templates.
 An extension of [base16](https://github.com/chriskempson/base16).
 Primarily for use in GUI programs where the text-related style specifications of base16 don't cut it.

-# How To Make a Banner Palette:
+## How To Make a Banner Palette

 You first need your base16 palette colors.
 They will be referred to as ``base0X`` where ``X`` is the hexadecimal index of the color.
 These are all you will need.
 Eight shades and eight accents.
 The base16 [styling specifications](https://github.com/chriskempson/base16/blob/main/styling.md) should serve as good guidelines, although the colors may not be used for the purposes after the next steps.
 Additionally, the following requirements are
 added:

 - ``base03-base05`` should be readable against ``base00`` and
 vice-versa.
 - ``base05`` should be readable against ``base01`` and vice-versa.